OpenBAS-Platform/docs/docs/development/translations.md

 - auto-translation:cn : will translate all the elements of the en.json in chinese and add them in the zh.json
 - auto-translation: all : will translate all the elements of the en.json in all the app's supoorted languages and add them in the respective files
-- sort-translation : will sort the translation files You can generate your subscription key on Deepl and it in the configurations of your scripts in the your IDE.
+- sort-translation : will sort the translation files

+You can generate your subscription key on Deepl and add it in the configurations of your scripts in your IDE.
+You need to add the subscription key for auto-translation:all, auto-translation:fr and auto-translation:cn.

 #### 2. Using IntelliJ plugins
 - i18n ally : allows to manage the regex, check missing translations and extract keys